mik-jozef/chalk/spec-notes.md

    };
    ```
 let library authors release codemods - eg. to rename an identifier, ...
-just one type for functions
-types must start with uppercase and non-type variables with lowercase letter,
-  so `Foo<a> b` is unambiguously declaration
-  and `foo<a> b` is an error (cannot convert Bool to Number)?
 compile flag --provable-contracts: tries to prove things like reflexivity and
   transitivity of equals, etc
 stats about compiling performance